Q-1. What

 Proceed with experiments and demonstrations as expeditiously as possible.
 We

-expect to be producing modular WindFuels plants and selling them to wind farm
+expect to be producing WindFuels plants and selling them to wind farm

 owners within five years.
 Ultimately, we intend to license the WindFuels technology